holepunchto/hypercore/README.md

   ongc: (session) => { ... }, // A callback called when the session is garbage collected
   notDownloadingLinger: 20000, // How many milliseconds to wait after downloading finishes keeping the connection open.
 Defaults to a random number between 20-40s
-  allowFork: true, // Enables updating core when it forks }
+  allowFork: true, // Enables updating core when it forks
+  userData: { foo: 'bar' }, // An object to assign to the local User Uata storage }
 ```